top of page

 Q1.
 How do I know if I’m losing more hair than I should be?

-It's normal to shed about 50 to 100 hairs a day, but if you're noticing more hair than usual in your brush, shower drain, or on your pillow—especially in clumps—it could be a sign of excess hair loss.
-Other signs include a thinner ponytail, more visible scalp, or patchy thinning around the temples or crown.
+It's normal to shed about 50 to 100 hairs a day.
+However, if you're noticing more hair than usual in your brush, shower drain, or pillow—especially in clumps—it could be a sign of excessive hair loss.
+Look out for a thinner ponytail, a more visible scalp, or patchy thinning around your temples.

-If you're also seeing hair loss from areas like your eyebrows or lashes, it could point to an underlying health issue.
-If the shedding seems excessive or has been going on for a while, it's a good idea to check in with a doctor or trichologist.
+Hair loss from areas like your eyebrows or lashes may indicate a health issue.
+If the shedding seems excessive or continues for a while, consult with a doctor or trichologist.

 Q2.
 What is the difference between fine hair and thinning hair?

-So fine hair is when a single piece of hair feels like less than a strand of sewing thread.
-Thinning hair refers to a reduction in hair density or the number of hair strands on the scalp.
+Fine hair can feel like less than a thread of sewing.
+Thinning hair means a reduction in the hair density on the scalp.

 Q3.
 Can lack of sleep cause hair loss and slow hair growth?

-Yep, the amount and quality of your sleep can significantly affect your hair growth cycle.
-During the deep sleep, your body goes into repair mode.
-Sleep repairs cells in your body, including hair follicle cells.
-This is also when essential growth hormones, are released including the ones that stimulate hair growth.
+Indeed!
+Your amount and quality of sleep can greatly influence your hair growth cycle.
+During deep sleep, your body goes into repair mode.
+It restores cells, including hair follicle cells, and releases essential growth hormones.

 Q4.
 Which vitamin deficiencies cause hair loss?

-A balanced diet with plenty of whole foods is the best way to get what your hair needs.
-The key nutrients for hair health include protein, iron, zinc, vitamin D, biotin, B vitamins and omega fatty acids.
+Maintaining a balanced diet with whole foods is crucial for hair health.
+Key nutrients include protein, iron, zinc, vitamin D, biotin, B vitamins, and omega fatty acids.

 Q5.
 How often should I wash my hair?

-If you're concerned about hair loss, it's generally best to wash your hair 2 to 3 times a week.
-This is enough to keep your scalp clean without over-stripping natural oils.
-Washing too often, especially with harsh shampoos, can dry out the scalp and weaken hair over, but not washing enough can lead to buildup that clogs follicles and affects growth.
-Look for gentle, sulfate-free shampoos, and focus on scalp care (scalp massage and oiling) as much as hair care.
+If you're worried about hair loss, wash your hair 2 to 3 times a week.
+This frequency keeps your scalp clean without stripping natural oils.
+Over-washing can dry out the scalp, while not washing enough can lead to buildup that clogs follicles.

 Natural Ways to Prevent Hair Loss from Stress